veniarakelian/copula/README.md

 ```

 * Note: change initial guess of theta in allfrank.py, allgumbel.py, allclayton.py if needed.
+* By running the script the output will be saved in a newly created folder called "results" in the same directory.

 ### Contributors
 * Petropoulakis Panagiotis petropoulakispanagiotis@gmail.com